Sheffield Local Plan

 Have your say

-Sheffield residents are invited to provide feedback on proposed changes to the draft Sheffield Plan, which has been submitted to the Government for public examination.
-This includes potential sites that are located within the Green Belt.
+Sheffield residents were recently invited to share their views on proposed revisions to the draft Sheffield Plan, which has now been submitted to the Government for public examination.
+The proposals included potential development sites located within the Green Belt.

 About the potential developments